Effective management of installations and remedials is critical for an efficient, post-sale operation.

 This allows each team to be fully up to speed with a project’s status and, by extension, facilitate a more streamlined, impressive service.

-What were the common issues?
+What were the common issues they experienced?

 What aspects of the process were customers most frustrated by?